Find Grad Schools

 9 Yearly Graduations

 Ohio State University - Main Campus is the 3rd most popular school in the nation for students seeking a doctor's degree in natural resources/conservation, general.
 Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in natural resources/conservation, general from Ohio State.
+About 50% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #4